 The year 2007

-The year 2007 saw; a media storm over the disappearance of four-year-old Madeleine McCann, Nicolas Sarkozy elected President of France, Gordon Brown succeeding Tony Blair as Prime Minister, floods dominating central and western England, Northern Rock experiencing a bank run, the world shocked by the Virginia Tech shooting, scientists discovering kryptonite, and the public hating the newly designed London 2012 Olympic Games logo.
-2007 was a poignant year in history, now immortalised in coinage.
+The year 2007 saw; a media storm over the disappearance of four-year-old Madeleine McCann, Nicolas Sarkozy elected President of France, Gordon Brown succeeding Tony Blair as Prime Minister, floods dominating central and western England, Northern Rock experiencing a bank run and leading to a recession, the world shocked by the Virginia Tech shooting, scientists discovering kryptonite, and the public hating the newly designed London 2012 Olympic Games logo.
+2007 was a significant year in history, now immortalised in coinage.

 The Obverse (front, heads) presents Queen Elizabeth II's fourth portrait by Ian Rank-Broadley.
 Elizabeth II is captured in the Royal Diamond tiara, a wedding gift from Queen Mary in 1947.
 Her Majesty also wore the crown at her 1953 Coronation ceremony.